 Council Meetings: Time is allocated at the beginning of the meeting for speakers.
-A person may apply to speak on no more than two (2) items of business on the agenda of a Council meeting.
-No more than a total of 10 speakers are to be permitted to speak 'for' or 'against' each item of business on the agenda for a Council meeting.
 Each speaker has 3 minutes - there is a warning bell after 2 minutes.
 No extensions of time are given and there is no question and answer period.

-Committee Meetings: A person may apply to speak on no more than two (2) items of business on the agenda of a Committee meeting.
-A maximum of 5 minutes will be allowed per person or a maximum of 15 minutes for a group.
+Committee Meetings: A maximum of 5 minutes will be allowed per person or a maximum of 15 minutes for a group.
 Councillors may ask speakers questions.
 It should be noted that speakers are under no obligation to answer any question put to them.

-General Information: You are required to register your desire to speak at a meeting by 12 noon on the day of the meeting.
+General Information: You are requested to register your desire to speak at a meeting by 12 noon on the day of the meeting.